-7. Point score
+4. Point score

-- 7.1.
-Points for each match shall be awarded as follows: - 5 points winning team with run rate 2.0 times greater than opposing team - 4 points winning team with run rate 1.25 times greater than opposing team - 3 points winning team - 5 points team winning by forfeit - 2 points per team for a no result or after a tied Super Over - 1 point losing team - O points forfeiting team - 7.2.
+- 4.1.
+Points for each match shall be awarded as follows: - 5 points winning team with run rate 2.0 times greater than opposing team - 4 points winning team with run rate 1.25 times greater than opposing team - 3 points winning team - 5 points team winning by forfeit - 2 points per team for a no result or after a tied Super Over - 1 point losing team - 0 points forfeiting team - 4.2.
+Teams shall be ranked based on their total competition points - a) The only instance where this would not take place is when teams in a pool have played an unequal number of matches (i.e. due to inclement weather).
+Should teams in a pool have played an unequal number of matches where a winner, loser or tie was determined, then the following shall apply: - i.
+Teams will be ranked on the average number of competition points gained (including bonus points) in completed matches where a winner, loser or tie was determined

+- ii.
+Should teams still be level on average points gained, then section 5 Net run rate will apply - 4.3.
 In the event of a tied match the teams shall compete in a super over to determine the winner as per super over rules.

-8. Net run rate
+5. Net run rate

-- 8.1.
-Where two or more teams have an equal number of competition points at the conclusion of the preliminary rounds, a team with a higher net run rate shall occupy a higher relative position. - 8.2.
-A team's net run rate is calculated by deducting from the average runs per over scored by that team throughout the competition, the average runs scored against that team throughout the competition (runs scored / overs faced runs conceded / overs bowled). - 8.3.
-In the event of a team being dismissed in less than its full quota of overs, the calculation of its run-rate is based on the full quota of overs to which it was entitled. - 8.4.
-Where a match is abandoned, but a result is achieved under the D/L method, for net run rate purposes Team 1 will be credited with Team 2's Par Score on abandonment off the same number of overs faced by Team 2. - 8.5.
-Where a match is concluded but with the D/L method having been applied at an earlier point in the match, Team 1 will be credited with one (1) run less than the final Target Score for Team 2 off the total number of overs allocated to Team 2 to reach the target. - 8.6.
-In a match declared as no result, net run rate is not applicable. - 8.7.
-In the event of the net run rate being equal, the team scoring the highest number of runs shall be placed above the other team(s). - 8.8.
-In the event that the championship competition finals matches have not been commenced, or in the case of play offs have not been commenced due to interrupted play, then organisers may advance the team with the most competition points followe by the highest net run rate (runs per over for less run per over against) for the benefit of the competition and in order to determine a winning team.
+- 5.1.
+Where two or more teams have an equal number of competition points at the conclusion of the preliminary rounds, a team with a higher net run rate shall occupy a higher relative position. - 5.2.
+A team's net run rate is calculated by deducting from the average runs per over scored by that team throughout the competition, the average runs scored against that team throughout the competition (runs scored / overs faced runs conceded / overs bowled). - 5.3.
+In the event of a team being dismissed in less than its full quota of overs, the calculation of its run-rate is based on the full quota of overs to which it was entitled. - 5.4.
+Where a match is abandoned, but a result is achieved under the DLS method, for net run rate purposes Team 1 will be credited with Team 2's Par Score on abandonment off the same number of overs faced by Team 2. - same number of overs faced by Team 2.

+5.5.
+Where a match is concluded but with the DLS method having been applied at an earlier point in the match, Team 1 will be credited with one (1) run less than the final Target Score for Team 2 off the total number of overs allocated to Team 2 to reach the target. - 5.6.
+In a match declared as no result, net run rate is not applicable. - 5.7.
+In the event of the net run rate being equal, the team scoring the highest number of runs shall be placed above the other team(s). - 5.8.
+In the event that the championship competition finals matches have not been commenced, or in the case of play offs have not been commenced due to interrupted play, then organisers may advance the team with the most competition points followed by the highest net run rate (runs per over for less run per over against) for the benefit of the competition and in order to determine a winning team.
 In the case of the final, both teams will be awarded the joint championship and further ranking matches will be deemed tied for their respective positions.

-9. Forfeit score
+6. Forfeit score